 Box turtles have a sizeable dome-like shell, which gives them an attractive appearance.
 The shell may have extensive yellowish spots on it but not for all the species.
 However, with low productivity, the USA has banned Box Turtle petting in some states.
 Also, don’t take one from the wild instead buy one from an ethically guided pet shop.

 Box turtles don’t like much handling and so let them isolate for their happiness.
 Also, they like warmer weather and would eat anything from veggies to snails.

 Ideal temperature: Moderate to warm temperature.

 We have already discussed the most popular four species that you can put in a backyard pond.
 However, there are other species as well that you can rear up in the pond.
 Although, people actually don’t favor them, with little adaptation you can domesticate these species also.

 - African Sideneck Turtle

 Idea Pond For Turtles: Things You Should Consider

 If you are enthusiastic about rearing turtles in the pond, you need to maintain a few things to make the pond ideal for turtles.

-Turtles are a pretty pet.
+Turtles are pretty pets.
 It lives for years, even centuries, without much care.
 Hence, the popularity of turtle domestication increasing day by day.
-Standing on such a scenario, we have enlisted four of the most popular and easy to rear turtles suitable for ponds.
+Standing on such a scenario, we have enlisted four of the most popular and easy-to-rear turtles suitable for ponds.